 Santa Fe Black Bean Burger

-Back in the day I was never a fan of bean burgers, they literally tasted of nothing but beans, but I felt I had to be grateful because at least it wasn’t made from dead animals.
+Back in the day I was never a fan of bean burgers, they literally tasted of nothing but beans.

 We’ve come a long way since then and this recipe is a perfect example of a modern, tasty and healthy burger.